truthseekers/mongo-graphql-react-starter/README.md

 Linux, Docker & Kubernetes, React.js, GraphQL, SQL, Mongo, Emacs & more.
 Anything tech.

 ## [Join our community by signing up for our newsletter!](https://truthseekers.io/latest-tutorials-signup/)

+### Instructions:

+1. in the api/src/index.js, swap out our mongo connection string with your own details.
+2. npm install in api/
+3. npm install in ui/
+4. Probably want to move a few things like passwords into an .env file.

+npm start in api/ and npm start in ui/ and you should be good to go.

+http://localhost/4000/graphql for the graphql playground.